Viking.js makes it easy to work with Rails and REST APIs. It attempts to follow the philosophies of Ruby On Rails.

 });

-takes and array of names for the
+belongsTo takes and array of names for the

 associations.
-By default a get('fleet')
+By default a get('fleet') in the

-example would return undefined
+example would return undefined on a new instance

 of the model.

-You can set the fleet with the normal set
+You can set the fleet with the normal set function

 or through the inital attributes.
 Both accept either an model